-Over one in four children in NSW are overweight or obese which puts them at risk of preventable health conditions in the future.
+About one in four children in NSW have overweight or obesity which puts them at risk of preventable health conditions in the future.
 Children with obesity are over five times more likely to have obesity as adults.

-Restricting children’s exposure to junk food marketing has been identified as an international policy priority to reduce childhood obesity.
-It has been highlighted as one of the most cost-effective population-based strategies to reduce the prevalence of childhood obesity, resulting in children’s health gains and health service savings.
+Restricting children’s exposure to junk food marketing has been identified internationally as a policy priority to reduce childhood obesity.
+It has been highlighted as one of the most cost-effective strategies -- that reaches the whole population -- to reduce the prevalence of childhood obesity; resulting in children’s health gains and health service savings.

 Read more about the evidence as explained by Dr Jenny Norman and Associate Professor Bridget Kelly from University of Wollongong.